Ansh-2419/Advanced-Chemistry/README.md

 - Petrol
 - Naphtha

-New Materials
+🔩 Materials

 - Duranium Ingot
+- Technite Ingot
+- Voltanium Ingot
 - Lithium Dust
 - Lithium Catalyst
-- Technite Ingot
-- Voltanium Ingot

-Fluid Networks

-Transport and automate fluids using:

-- Fluid Pipes
-- Fluid Tanks
-- Input Valves
-- Output Valves

-End-Game Progression

-Age of Chemical extends UtilityCraft with advanced industrial systems, chemical manufacturing, powerful materials, and large-scale automation.

-OneBlock Friendly
+🌍 OneBlock Friendly

-The addon is designed to work well in OneBlock and SkyBlock environments, allowing progression through automation and processing rather than world exploration.
+Designed to work well in OneBlock and SkyBlock worlds through automation and processing chains.

-Status
+🚧 Development Status

-⚠️ Currently in active development.
+Age of Chemical is currently in active development.

-Features, recipes, balancing, textures, and machines may change between versions.

-Planned Features

-- Plastic Production
-- Synthetic Rubber
-- Advanced Generators
-- Industrial Armor
-- Industrial Tools
-- Advanced Chemical Machines
-- More Fluids and Chemicals
-- End-Game Energy Systems

-Credits
+Expect new machines, fluids, materials, and end-game technologies in future updates.

+---

-js lib Created by Dorios Studios.To help other
+Created by Dorios Studios

-dev Built there own expansion for UtilityCraft.
+Expansion Add-on for UtilityCraft